Interview with Dr. Emchi Shakya Dorje.

 Shakya Dorje: Yes.
-As you judge with the individual the information they give you, and if you sometimes they understand the situation alright and if they don’t.
+As you judge with the individual the information they give you, and sometimes they understand the situation alright and sometimes they don’t.

 And they may tremble, breath irregularly, and if you have a heat source in the room, instead of sitting where they are supposed to, they will go over and stand or sit by the heat source, because people with wind imbalance constantly feel cold, they become very sensitive, so they can’t stand discomfort, so feeling a bit cold is a problem for them.

 People with bile problems will be standing up straight and march in and they will tell you what they think their problem is.
 And you must be careful with people with bile problems; bile is related to aggression, and they also do not, in many cases, people with bile problems do not take well to being told something other than what they think.
 They are stuck on their own opinion.
 However, most especially if principle or functional organs are affected, they become debilitated and become more susceptible.
 People with phlegm problems move slowly and they amble and they breath heavily and they may be swaybacked and once they have sat down it is difficult for them to get up, not because of their joints, but because phlegm is heavy and slow and it makes them feel very heavy, and so once they sit down, it’s a lot of work for them to get up.

 When you talk to a person with a phlegm problem, well talking to them is not very useful, because they don’t know what their problem is and if they did know it at one time, they forgot.
 You have to figure it out by yourself because they are not very communicative, because phlegm slows things down and their intellectual processes get slowed down.
 So just from the demeanour of the person, you can tell something about them right away.
 But I think whether they learn it or not, every physician in every system learns to look at a patient and tell something about them.